mateuszkojro/lab154-python-course/topic2-tic-tac-toe/readme.md

-Write a program allowing for a 2 player game of tick tack toe, board should be displayed in the console and the application should be able to determine if the game has ended.
+Write a program allowing for a 2 player game of tick tack toe, board should be displayed in the console and the application should be able to determine if the game has ended and who was the winner (if there was one).

-# Example game
+### Example game

+This is just the suggestion you can change the design in any way you want.

 Program startup screen:
 ```